ammasood12/clash/README.md

 # Free Clash Nodes
-`Updated at 23-March-2025`
+`Updated at 27-March-2025`

+> ## Disclaimer
+> * This project is meant for personal and educational uses only.
+> * Please follow relevant laws and regulations when using this project.
+> * Project owner is not responsible or liable in any manner for the use of the content. <br/>
-> [!NOTE]
+> **NOTE** <br/>
-> I am just organizing and documenting nodes' performance while residing in China. <br/>
+> This purpose of this project is to document and organize clash based node while residing in China. <br/>
-> All these nodes don't provide stable connections. so you have to tweak
+> These nodes don't provide 100% stable connections.
+Hence, tweaking required.

 ## Table of Contents
 - [Paid Subscriptions](#Paid-Subscriptions)